Amsterdam/design-system/proprietary/tokens/README.md

 ### Three layers

-The tokens are organised in three layers: brand, common and component tokens.
+The tokens are organised in three layers: brand, common and component.

 #### Brand tokens